graysonsmith91/LessonLink/README.md

 # LessonLink

 ## 1. Introduction
 Welcome to LessonLink, a full stack application designed for independent music teachers.
-LessonLink aims to streamline and enhance the student management and scheduling processes for music teachers, allowing them to focus more on teaching and less on administrative tasks.
+LessonLink aims to simplify and enhance the student management and scheduling processes for music teachers, allowing them to focus more on teaching and less on administrative tasks.
 With LessonLink, music teachers can easily manage their students' information, schedules, and progress all in one convenient platform.

 ## 2. Features
 LessonLink comes with a range of features to support music teachers in their daily activities: